seraphgrid/grungegirl/README.md

 - `crypto` command for monitoring cryptocurrency prices and managing a wallet.
 - `buy` will open a list of products that you can access online in a browser of your choosing.
 - `rehab` will use approximate location to find and target rehabs in your area.
+- `reports` will display trip reports based on whatever drug you request to hear them about.

 ![image](https://user-images.githubusercontent.com/90430427/133165416-e009fb21-b4ca-46e4-b3d2-1b61543a1a41.png)